It was Valentines Day of 2019 and a classic Santa Cruz mountain winter storm was taking place.

 - Cloth Napkins

-- Stay Clear of Plastic
+- Stay Clear of Plastic To Be Green Family Friendly

 - SO many baby toys and items are made of plastic.
 It is so hard to avoid.
 Your friends and family love being supportive, and unfortunately this may often mean you receive a lot of plastic crap that you don’t want your baby constantly putting in their mouth.
 It has been really hard for me to find a way to minimize the incoming plastic gifts without seeming ungrateful or rude.
 Making a registry for your baby shower is one great way to give examples of the brands and style of toys and clothes you want to support.
 And when you receive the plastics anyway, donate them.
 A plastic toy is better than no toy for many families.